 If you are booking from abroad follow these simple tips:

 AirBnB!
 Another great option particularly for short term stays.
 Air BnB is a secure platform with a guest guarantee meaning that any money you send is protected.
-In Italy, AirBnB stays without a rental contract are legally capped at 30-days.
+In Italy, AirBnB stays without a registered rental contract are legally capped at 30-days.

 TOP TIPS FOR BOOKING ACCOMMODATION FROM MILAN